Joseph Eichler: Eichler Homes

 Between 1949 and 1966, Joseph Eichler's company, Eichler Homes, built more than 11,000 houses in nine communities in Northern California and houses in three communities in Southern California.
-Later, other firms worked with Eichler's company to build similar houses.
+Other firms worked with Eichler's company to build similar houses.
 Together, they all came to be known as Eichlers.
 During this period, Eichler became one of the nation's most influential builders of modern homes.
 The largest contiguous Eichler Homes development is "The Highlands" in San Mateo, built between 1956 and 1964.

 Joseph Eichler was a social visionary who commissioned designs primarily for middle-class Americans.
 One of his stated aims was to construct inclusive and diverse planned communities, ideally featuring integrated parks and community centers.
 Eichler established a non-discrimination policy and offered homes for sale to anyone of any religion or race.
 In 1958, he resigned from the National Association of Home Builders when they refused to support a non-discrimination policy.